 The number one question we field at GetFiveStars is “How can I get more online reviews?”.
-A business might have 0 reviews, 10 reviews or even 100 reviews and they all are after gaining more positive reviews on Google, Yelp, Facebook and many other review sites.
+A business might have 0 reviews, 10 reviews or even 100 reviews and they all are after gaining more positive reviews on Google, Facebook and many other review sites.

 It’s a fair question to ask and it’s some of the reason GetFiveStars was created, but I wanted to address this question in two parts.
 As with many aspects of digital marketing, we often look to optimize the very last steps of a funnel to affect the outcome and often leave the biggest and main starting points alone.